Literary Curriculum Vitae

 Critical Response Profiles and Interviews

-5. "A Patchwork Quilt of Imagination: What Poetry Means to Me", profile and poetry in Canadian Author, Fall, 1995.
+3. "A Patchwork Quilt of Imagination: What Poetry Means to Me", profile, Canadian Author, Fall, 1995.

-6. "Where My Poems Come From", speech given to the Literary Table, The Arts and Letters Club of Toronto, October 22, 1996.
+4. "Where My Poems Come From", speech, Literary Table, The Arts and Letters Club of Toronto, October 22, 1996.

-8. Susan Ioannou: one-hour interview by Fergus Cronin, edited transcript, Archives, The Arts and Letters Club of Toronto, April 7, 1998.
+6. Susan Ioannou: one–hour taped interview by Fergus Cronin, Archives, The Arts and Letters Club of Toronto, April 7, 1998.

 1. Spare Words, reviewed by Rosemary Aubert, Poetry Canada Review, Vol. 6, No. 4, Summer 1985.